 Today’s post is about location photography.
 This is one of my favourite parts of the wedding and allows us some fun before the reception.
-After the formalities of the ceremony, guest congratulations and group photos, that’s when we get time to go on location for the bride and groom portrait photos.
+After the formalities of the ceremony, guest congratulations and group photos, that’s when we get time to go on location for the portrait photos.

 Did you know that most government parks and buildings close to the city require permits to photograph there?
 If you try to go there without a permit you could face a fine or get kicked off in an unceremonious fashion.
 Booking a few weeks in advance and payment is required to acquire the permit.
 Fees can range from $45 for 30mins to $200 for an hour.
 Here are a few of the most popular places I photograph that require a paid permit:

 - King’s Park

 It’s up to the bride or groom to organise these permits as the booking needs to be in your name.
 Other things to consider is other events that might be on at the time.
 King’s Park and Hyde Park often hold concerts or events so check with the park authority to ask them if there is something on at the same time.

 Popular places for photos are sometimes packed with other wedding couples on Saturdays and I love to encourage people to go somewhere different so their wedding images are unique.
 Here are some awesome places that have a different vibe that are my faves:

 - Sugar Loaf Rock / Canal Rocks (Dunsborough)